Tuplanolla/guitar-parts/notes.md

 # Guitar Parts

+In this project, we

+* measured old and worn parts
+  of a classical guitar manufactured by Landola,
+* documented the measurements with hasty drawings on a computer with no graphical user interface,
+* built a parametric model of the parts to learn how to use OpenSCAD and
+* 3d-printed various realizations of model
+  in order to get acquainted with Prusa i3 MK3S.

+Since the guitar was quite wonky, we managed to produce better replacement parts for it than any of the commercially available options would have offered.

+## Measurements

 Let the `x` axis go along the neck, growing from the saddle towards the nut.
 Let the `y` axis go across the neck,